cientgu/Mask_Guided_Portrait_Editing/README.md

 # Mask-Guided Portrait Editing with Conditional GANs
-This is an official pytorch implementation of "Mask-Guided Portrait Editing with Conditional GANs".
+This is an official pytorch implementation of "Mask-Guided Portrait Editing with Conditional GANs"(CVPR2019).
 The major contributors of this repository include Shuyang Gu, Jianmin Bao, Hao Yang, Dong Chen, Fang Wen, Lu Yuan at Microsoft Research.

 ## Introduction